HanadaLee/ngx_http_upstream_log_module/README.md

 * the user whose credentials are used by worker processes should have permissions to create files in a directory with such logs;
 * buffered writes do not work;
 * the file is opened and closed for each log write.
-However, since the descriptors of frequently used files can be stored in a cache, writing to the old file can continue during the time specified by the upstream_open_log_file_cache directive’s valid parameter
+However, since the descriptors of frequently used files can be stored in a cache, writing to the old file can continue during the time specified by the open_log_file_cache directive’s valid parameter
 * during each log write the existence of the request’s root directory is checked, and if it does not exist the log is not created.
 It is thus a good idea to specify both root and upstream_log on the same configuration level:
 ```
 server {